Elijah-Detilisi/Slumber-2.0/README.md

 # Slumber-2.0
 This software allows you to shutdown, lock or restart your Windows computer when you issue a simple voice command.
 No need to stain your keyboard and mouse with greasy fingers when you want to power down your pc to enjoy your favourite snack.
-While running the software, you can easy say "Computer shutdown now" or "Computer restart immediately", it's like having a virtual butler.
+While running the software, you can easy say "Computer shutdown now" or "Computer restart immediately", it's like having a virtual butler living inside your computer.

 ## System Capabilities
 1. Shut down/turn off computer